alex-stavrin/vr-debug-package/README.md

 The print type can be:
 - PrintTypeVRC.Clear.
 This clear the console and display then your message
 - PrintTypeVRC.Append.
 This will add your message to your already existing messages.

+# Virtual Reality Stats
+A canvas that shows current FPS and Batches/Draw Calls.

+To easily add to your scence.
+Right click on hierarchy and go VR Debug Package -> Virtual Reality Stats

 # Drawing debug shapes